The Winter Album (NSYNC album): Background

-Following the release of the group's eponymous debut album, *NSYNC, in Germany in March 1997, NSYNC had mostly focused their attention on the British and American markets, releasing updated versions of the album in both territories in summer 1998, and preparing to release a seasonal album, Home for Christmas, in America for Christmas 1998.
+Following the release of the group's debut album, *NSYNC, in Germany in March 1997, NSYNC had mostly focused their attention on the British and American markets, releasing updated versions of the album in both territories in summer 1998, and preparing to release a seasonal album, Home for Christmas, in America for Christmas 1998.
 No material had been released in Germany since "Together Again", which was released on November 3, 1997.
 None of the tracks recorded for the British or American versions of their debut album had been released there, nor was any of the material recorded for Home for Christmas planned for release in Germany.
 So, the band decided that it was only fair that this material would be released there, as it was their support that kick-started their career and landed them a record deal with RCA Records.
 They took the five tracks recorded exclusively for the British and American editions of their debut album, and seven tracks from Home for Christmas, and packaged them together with a short interlude, "Family Affair", to create The Winter Album, made exclusively for release in Germany.
 The album was preceded by the lead single, "U Drive Me Crazy", which was released on September 29, 1998.
 The album was then released on November 17, and two weeks later, a second single, "Merry Christmas, Happy Holidays", was released to promote the album.
-The third and final single, "I Drive Myself Crazy", was released on February 22, 1999.
+The third and final single, "Thinking of You (I Drive Myself Crazy)", was released on February 22, 1999.